dotnet/docs/docs/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to.md

 * [Utf8JsonReader](#utf8jsonreader).
 * [Utf8JsonWriter](#utf8jsonwriter).

-## Differences in default behavior
+## Differences in default JsonSerializer behavior compared to Newtonsoft.Json

 `System.Text.Json` is strict by default and avoids any guessing or interpretation on the caller's behalf, emphasizing deterministic behavior.
 The library is intentionally designed this way for performance and security. `Newtonsoft.Json` is flexible by default.

 ### Case-insensitive deserialization

 During deserialization, `Newtonsoft.Json` does case-insensitive property name matching by default.
-The `System.Text.Json` default is case-sensitive, which gives better performance.
+The `System.Text.Json` default is case-sensitive, which gives better performance since it's doing an exact match.
 For information about how to do case-insensitive matching, see [Case-insensitive property matching](system-text-json-how-to.md#case-insensitive-property-matching).

 If you're using `System.Text.Json` indirectly by using ASP.NET Core, you don't need to do anything to get behavior like `Newtonsoft.Json`.
 ASP.NET Core specifies the case-insensitive setting when it uses `System.Text.Json`.